 Pricing requests are received by the Pricing Committee from various departments.
 Here are ways in which a pricing request is received by the Pricing Committee:

 1. A claim enters the MCS system with a procedure or drug code in which the Contractor is not supplied a fee from CMS.
 In these cases, the Claims department sends the claim information, along with the procedure or drug code needing a fee to the Pricing Committee.
 The Pricing Committee sets a fee based on the CMS IOM guidelines and sends the fee back to the Claims department.
 A fee can either be set for that specific claim or for that procedure or drug code for all jurisdiction localities.
-If a fee is set for all jurisdiction localities, the fee is sent by Claims to the Core Services Department to have the fee loaded in to the MCS system so that future claims billed with the same code will automatically be priced.
+If a fee is set for all jurisdiction localities, the fee will either be added to Novitas’ internal claims processing guidelines or loaded in to the MCS system so that future claims billed with the same code will automatically be priced.